 The differences between projected and actual earnings on plan investments is amortized over five years.
-The District reported \$981,779 as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the total OPEB liability in the year ending June 30, 2022.
-Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized as OPEB expense as follows:
+The District reported \$537,342 and \$981,779 in 2023 and 2022, respectfully, as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the total OPEB liability in the year ending June 30, 2024 and 2023, respectfully.

+Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized as OPEB expense in fiscal year 2024 as follows: